 This research aims to study Thai elderly's fact checking process in using social media in order to protect them from fake news.
 This study is qualitative research, conducted by multi-methodology research using cyber online observation in a Line application group that contain 47 male and female elderly people aged above 60 years old, and in-depth interview with 8 elderly informants aged above 60 years old from Bangkok.
 The result shows that 1) The elderly, who has basic fact checking skills, use both internal and external source of information to verify information they received from social media.
 Internal source are used in the initial encounter of message from the social media.
 The elderly relies on three internal framings which are self source and message.
-Self, which are used the most, means that they usually use their own knowledge, wisdom, experience and instinct as a tool to verify news that they encounter.
-However, external source, interpersonal and institutional, will be used if after the informants are still unconvinced.
+Self, which are used the most, means that they usually use their own knowledge, wisdom, experience and institutional, will be used if after the informants are still unconvinced.
 2) It was found that the elderly' backgrounds including occupation and health encourage elderly to realize that fact checking is vital (3) Offline activities, for example, academic seminar and elderly club' activity is the way that could improve elderly' fact checking skills.